readmeio/rdme/documentation/commands/openapi.md

 ```
 USAGE
   $ rdme openapi upload [SPEC] --key <value> [--confirm-overwrite] [--slug <value>] [--title <value>]
-    [--useSpecVersion | --branch <value>]
+    [--useSpecVersion | --branch <value>] [--working-directory <value>]

 ARGUMENTS
   SPEC  A path to your API definition — either a local file path or a URL.
 If your working directory and all
         subdirectories contain a single OpenAPI file, you can omit the path.

 FLAGS
   --key=<value>                (required) ReadMe project API key
   --branch=<value>             [default: stable] ReadMe project version
   --confirm-overwrite          If set, file overwrites will be made without a confirmation prompt.
-This flag can be a useful in
+This flag can be a
-                       automated environments where prompts cannot be responded to.
+                               useful in automated environments where prompts cannot be responded to.
   --slug=<value>               Override the slug (i.e., the unique identifier) for your API definition.
   --title=<value>              An override value for the `info.title` field in the API definition
   --useSpecVersion             Use the OpenAPI `info.version` field for your ReadMe project version
+  --working-directory=<value>  Working directory (for usage with relative external references)

 DESCRIPTION
   Upload (or re-upload) your API definition to ReadMe.